bakerv/ML-kepler-exoplanets/README.md

 [<img src="https://github.com/bakerv/ML-kepler-exoplanets/blob/main/images/data_leakage.PNG">](https://github.com/bakerv/ML-kepler-exoplanets/blob/main/Model_1_false_flag_features_nn.ipynb)

  As seen in the above image, a model trained only on the false positive flags was able to achieve nearly perfect predictions after just one epoch.
-An indicator of poor data separation to be sure.
+A sure indicator of poor separation between the training and testing data.

  ## Models
 The primary models used for these analysis were deep neural networks, consisting of a single